 This flatbread recipe is faster than many flatbreads.
 It can be used as a wrap or cut into strips to dip into hummus.
 The versatile breads are fun to make and fun to eat.

-If you haven’t guessed by now, most gluten free bread recipes are a bit scarce in the nutrients we’re accustomed to seeing in wheat bread.
+If you haven’t guessed by now, most Gluten Free Sandwich Bread recipes are a bit scarce in the nutrients we’re accustomed to seeing in wheat bread.
 One reason is that wheat breads are usually fortified with vitamins and minerals during the manufacturing process, and the other is that gluten free breads depend heavily on starch flours to achieve a (somewhat) normal taste and texture.

 For years I assumed that there was no way around this, but recent requests from readers nudged me into a series of experiments with the Flat Bread that is ubiquitous in our household.
 Our usual Flat Bread recipe is based on the Gluten Free Wraps that Kate posted at Gluten Free Gobsmacked.
 I say “based” because John recently read the recipe, which we keep posted on the refrigerator, and realized that we don’t follow the instructions at all.
 Those of you who’ve been reading my blog for a while will not be surprised that I completely skip the 40 minutes rise and the 30 minute cool down.